-It’s a tragic reality that no matter where you live in the world, so many people—both historically and to the present day—have been treated differently, and often appallingly, simply on account of the color of their skin.
+It’s a tragic reality that no matter where you live in the world, so many people—both historically and to the present day—have been treated unfairly based on solely on their backgrounds.
 What does the Christian faith have to say in response to the human problem of racial injustice, a problem that is both global in scope and deeply personal?
 And how does the central teaching of Christianity compare to other worldviews—such as atheism, relativism, pluralism, and hedonism—when it comes to questions of equality and inequality?
 Join us this week on Ask Away as Jo and Vince consider how Jesus Christ responds to the cry of protestors the world over, “No Justice, No Peace!”

 Have a question you want Ask Away to cover?
 Submit a question using our form here or use the hashtag #askrzim on Twitter.
 You can also talk about this episode with fellow podcast listeners and the RZIM team on our online community.